mzabrisk/Pewlett-Hackard-Analysis/README.md

 - The expected retirees are disproportionately senior level, as can be seen in the retiring titles table:

 ![](https://github.com/mzabrisk/Pewlett-Hackard-Analysis/blob/0fc160fd8618055a4e1a218e872e2f0cea6537ba/Data/figures/retiring_titles.png)
-- Also from the table above, only two managerial level employees are retiring.
+- Also from the table above, you can see that only two managerial level employees are retiring.

 - Further analysis of the mentorship_eligibility table shows that the proportions of the different titles present in this population is similar to that in the retiring employees table.
 Table details are below, and query details are in the summary section.